sifive/block-pio-sifive/README.md

 `${build_dir}/${dut_name}/program/${program_name}`.

 ## Wrap up
-Checkout tag `complete` if you would like to see how the repo should look like after completing the tutorial.
+Checkout the branch `master` if you would like to see how the repo should look like after completing the tutorial.